wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ## Step 7: Deploy the service

-To deploy the `CovidStatus` service, follow these steps:
+To deploy the `CovidStatus` service, follow this procedure:

 1. Click the **Go Live** icon in the left pane.